Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Cohopfian does not pass to finite index

 Recall that a group has Property FA if each of its actions on a tree fixes a vertex or an edge.
 For instance, finite groups have Property FA, and this is enough for our purposes.

 \begin{proof} We can suppose that $A\neq C\neq B$ since otherwise the result is trivial.

-Let $G$ act on its Bass-Serre tree $T$, with a fundamental domain consisting of an edge $e$ with stabilizer $e$ and vertices $a$ and $b$ stabilized by $A$ and $B$ respectively.
+Let $G$ act on its Bass-Serre tree $T$, with a fundamental domain consisting of an edge $e$ with stabilizer $C$ and vertices $a$ and $b$ with stabilizers $A$ and $B$ respectively.
 We observe that the only vertices fixed by $C$ are $a$ and $b$.
 Indeed, otherwise it would fix another neighbor of $a$ or $b$; but the self-normalization assumption rules this out.

 Let $\phi$ be an injective endomorphism of $G$.
 Then $\phi(A)$ and $\phi(B)$ fix vertices $a'$ and $b'$ respectively, and in particular $\phi(C)$ fixes the segment $[a',b']$.
 If $a'=b'$, we obtain an embedding of $G$ into either $A$ or $B$, which contradicts that $A$ and $B$ are cohopfian.
 Otherwise, after possibly composing $\phi$ with an inner automorphism, we can suppose that $e$ is contained in $[a',b']$.
 Then $\phi(C)$ fixes $e$, and hence $\phi(C)\subset C$.
 Since $C$ is cohopfian, we deduce from the previous observation that $\phi(C)=C$.
 In particular, since $\phi(C)$ fixes $[a',b']$, we deduce that $\{a,b\}=\{a',b'\}$.
 Replacing $\phi$ by $\phi^2$ if necessary, we have $(a,b)=(a',b')$.
 Thus $\phi(A)\subset A$, and $\phi(B)\subset B$; by the cohopfian assumption, we have $\phi(A)=A$ and $\phi(B)=B$, and the surjectivity of $\phi$ follows.